10 AIR PURIFYING INDOOR PLANTS

-The list below highlights the best air purifying indoor plants, that work really well for removing harmful gases found in home.
+The list below highlights the best air purifying indoor plants, which work really well for removing harmful gases found in home.

-This South African perennial, the Gerbera Daisy was included in the early NASA studies (Biohome feasibility) and is extremely effective in removing chemical vapours such as benzene from the air.
-Benzene exposure has been linked with leukemia, and the chemical can enter your home from vehicle exhaust and fumes from glues, solvents, paints and art supplies.
+This South African perennial, the Gerbera Daisy was included in the early NASA studies (Biohome feasibility) and is extremely effective in removing chemical vapors such as benzene from the air.
+Benzene exposure has been linked to leukemia, and the chemical can enter your home from vehicle exhaust and fumes from glues, solvents, paints and art supplies.

 Gerberas like well-drained soil, so make sure your pots have ample drainage holes.
-Mist leaves a couple times a week and make sure plants get at least six hours of direct sunlight every day.
+Mist leaves a couple of times a week and makes sure plants get at least six hours of direct sunlight every day.
 Brightly colored cut blooms can last as long as two weeks on a sunny window.

 2. PEACE LILY: